rabsym/mailpilerorg-site/_posts/2023-10-24-installation.md

 - openssl
 - MySQL 5.5+, MariaDB or Percona
 - manticore 6.x
-- php 8.x (with the following modules: LDAP, GD, Memcache, PDO, MySQL, CURL, Zip) (PHP 7.x is still supported)
+- php 8.x (with the following modules: LDAP, GD, Memcached, PDO, MySQL, CURL, Zip) (PHP 7.x is still supported)
-- a rewriting rule capable webserver, eg. apache, lighttpd, nginx, … (in case of apache be sure to enable the rewrite module)
+- a rewriting rule capable webserver, eg. nginx, apache (in case of apache be sure to enable the rewrite module)
 - TRE regex library 0.8.x
 - libzip
 - mpstat utility (eg. the 'sysstat' package on Debian Linux)